-Right now, millions of interactions are happening online.
-New content is constantly being published on blogs, social streams, and news media, and some of that information is related to subjects you are interested in.
+Right now, there are billions of exchanges taking place online.
+New information is constantly being published on social streams, news media, and websites, and some of that information is related to subjects you are interested in.

-Wouldn’t it be great if there was a simple and easy (and free) way to know what is new in your niche or industry so that you are not wasting a huge amount of time doing research?
-Well, there is.
-It’s called …
+Is there a simple and easy (and free) way to find out what is going on in your industry or niche that can save you time doing research?
+Yes, there is, and it’s called …

 Google Alerts

-Google Alerts is not only great for helping you manage your reputation online, but also for gathering the latest news about people, companies, or any topic you are interested in.
+Google Alerts is not only great for managing your reputation online, but also for receiving news about people, brands, companies, and any topic you are interested in.

-With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s indexing robots (Googlebot) crawl a new web site, news update, press release, blog post, a video, tweet, or any other indexable content related to that topic, it will automatically send you an email or RSS update.
+With Google Alerts, you subscribe to a keyword or topic and you’re done.
+Whenever Google’s robots (Googlebot) crawl a new web site, press release, blog post, news update, a video, tweet, or any other indexable content related to that topic, you will automatically receive an email or RSS update.

 Let’s go over the simple steps required to start using Google Alerts: